-I’ve read a number of good pieces about The Boys that draw management, strategy execution and leadership lessons from what these remarkable young men achieved.
-But none written by anyone that rowed themselves.
-And none focused less on The Boys themselves, and more on the Yoda like spiritual guru of the story, legendary racing shell builder George Pocock, whose workshop was in the attic of the UW Conibear Shellhouse.
+I’ve read a number of good pieces about The Boys that draw management, strategy execution, and leadership lessons from what these remarkable young men achieved.
+But none was written by anyone that rowed themselves.
+And none focused less on The Boys themselves, and more on the Yoda-like spiritual guru of the story, legendary racing shell builder George Pocock, whose workshop was in the attic of the UW Conibear Shellhouse.

 Boys is chock full of inspirational quotes by Pocock that put rowing into perspective in a way I’ve never heard.
 This first may pain some folks when they think about the cost of four years of college, but it’s the truth and I’m happy to hear someone else feels the same way I do: